 Being a venue host is a very rewarding role; enabling professional arts to be brought into the local community, encouraging exciting and new use of community spaces and developing relationships with local residents.
 We actively encourage our promoters to see other work being hosted in other Spot On venues and to become active in seeking out new artists for future seasons.

 If you are interested in becoming a venue host then get in touch with the Spot On team.
+We are currently seeking further venues and promoters in Ribble Valley, Fylde and West Lancashire.

 You might be interested in knowing more about our policy for working with towns and villages in Lancashire: Spot On Arts Geography Policy